UPDATE: A complete list of 2012 climate series pieces is available here: The Climate series: a reference post.

 My personal climate model goes like this:

-Note: All science in this field is done in °C. For the same in Farenheit, see the end of this post.
-The conversion is 5:9 — 1°C = slightly less than 2°F.
+Note: All science in this field is done in °C. For the same in Fahrenheit, see the end of this post.
+The conversion is 5:9 — roughly double to get the Fahrenheit number.
+1°C = slightly less than 2°F.

 ■ If true, we’ll know in a decade if the “mass extinction” scenario is inevitable.
 Would I love to be wrong?
 Of course; I plan to be alive in a decade.
 But should we plan on having more time than a decade to dither and coddle the rich?
 You pick — choices are Yes and No.